Gang members indicted in murder of 16-year-old in south Austin

 When KXAN spoke to an Austin Police Department detective last summer, he said the group the teenager was hanging out with sold drugs and killed him after holding him responsible for losing some of their product.

-“There’s nothing he could have done to justify what you did to him,” said Longoria’s mother, Guillerma Longoria in June of 2016.
+“There’s nothing he could have done to justify what you did to him,” said Longoria’s mother in June of 2016.

 According to federal authorities, the Dove Springs Gangstas engaged in acts of violence and drugs “in order to further, preserve and protect the power, territory and profits of their criminal enterprise.”
 The indictment indicates the suspects sold and distributed cocaine and marijuana.